dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 train_data[0]
 ```

-> Here a example after the vectorizing process
+> Here is a example after the vectorizing process

 ```
 ([array([ 5.30934185e-02, -6.72420338e-02,  8.96735638e-02, -3.26771051e-01,